Webstrates/Webstrates/README.md

 Deletion of a webstrate
 -----------------------
-* GET on `http://<server host>/<some name>?delete` will delete the document and redirect all connected users to the server root.
-The document data will be deleted, but a record of the document (containing name, version number, creation and modification timestamps) will remain in the database.
+* GET on `http://<hostname>/<webstrateId>?delete` will delete the document and redirect all connected users to the server root.
+The document data including all assets will be cometeply removed from the server.

 Assets
 ------
 Webstrates supports the attachment of assets (files).
 Files can be attached to a Webstrate by performing a POST with a file `file` to the Webstrate's address: